 I am the 4th of 5 children raised in a low-income household by a single mother in a predominantly Black neighborhood in Sacramento, CA., was bused to predominantly white middle-class schools beginning in kindergarten, knew i liked girls when i was 5, and had my first socially-conscious thought in 4th grade.
-Professionally, I have 25 years experience in the mental health field as a direct service provider (psychotherapy and case management) and senior administrator in community mental health, nonprofit, and private practice settings working with diverse, underserved, and disenfranchised communities, including low-income, people of color, women, LGBTQ, children and youth, people with severe mental illness, people who are homeless, and combinations therein.
-I developed, coordinated, and taught in an internship program for undergraduate and graduate level counseling and social work students; provided clinical supervision for staff and interns; and taught/teaches at the graduate level.
-Other professional experience includes being a Program Officer and Fellow in philanthropy, doing grantmaking in the areas of youth development, community health, gay/lesbian, families, community development, education, and hunger/homelessness for both family and community foundations.
+My academic path post-high school began at a community college, continued at two CSU universities, and ended at a Psychology professional school.
+I have been licensed by the state of California to practice Psychology since 2000.
+Professionally, I have almost 30 years of experience in the mental health field as a direct service provider (psychotherapy and "case" management) and senior administrator in community mental health, nonprofit, and private practice settings working with diverse communities that are under-served, and disenfranchised, including low-income, people of color, women, LGBTQ, children and youth, people with severe mental illness, people who are homeless, and combinations therein.
+I developed, coordinated, and taught in an internship program for undergraduate and graduate level Counseling and Social Work students; provided clinical supervision for staff and interns; and taught at the graduate level.
+Other professional experience includes being a Program Officer and Fellow in philanthropy, doing grantmaking in the areas of Youth Development, Community Health, Gay/Lesbian, Families, Community Development, Education, and Hunger/Homelessness for family and community foundations.
 While in philanthropy, I was an executive committee member of Bay Area Blacks in Philanthropy as well as co-coordinated and co-facilitated a cohort training program for people underrepresented in the fundraising field.
 I am a graduate of the National Community Development Institute’s Professional Development for Consultants leadership program that taught how to provide culturally-based capacity building for social change for nonprofit organizations.
-I have been on advisory boards and continue to volunteer in my various communities, including being an active member of FrontRunners (an international LGBTQ running and walking club; currently President of East Bay Frontrunners and Walkers), volunteering in multiple capacities for the Oakland LGBTQ Community Center, and being a member of US Track and Field’s LGBTQ Subcommittee.
-I feed my spirit by playing sports, reading, writing, watching Star Trek and other sci fi/ fantasy, watching musicals, volunteering in my various communities, and spending time with those who make me laugh.
+I have been on advisory boards for nonprofit organizations and have consistently volunteered in in my various communities for over 20 years.
+I feed my spirit by playing sports, reading, writing, watching Star Trek and other sci fi/fantasy, watching musicals, cultivating new gardening skills, playing drums, learning dog, volunteering in my various communities, and spending time with people who make me laugh.

 Here's a brief video that says a little about who I am